 Please direct any questions about this form or the nomination procedure via email to Linda Copel, Thomas Way, or Deanna Zubris at email@example.com

 As nominator, you may submit by email a one-page supporting statement on behalf of the nominee.
 If more than one nominator chooses to nominate the same person, they may each provide a separate statement, or together they may submit a joint supporting statement of no more than three pages.

-The Awards Subcommittee of the Committee on Faculty will be charged with the process of reviewing nominations for the Gallen Award and returning the names of finalists to the Committee on Faculty.
-The Awards Subcommittee members are not eligible to nominate or to be nominated for any award overseen by the committee.
-The Awards Subcommittee will meet, discuss the nominations (considering the criteria noted above as well as the nominees’ record of past nominations), and will then recommend three faculty finalists to the Committee on Faculty who, after review and approval, will pass these names to the VPAA.
+The Awards Committee of the Faculty Congress will be charged with the process of reviewing nominations for the Gallen Award and returning the names of finalists to the Faculty Congress.
+The Awards Committee members are not eligible to nominate or to be nominated for any award overseen by the committee.
+The Awards Committee will meet, discuss the nominations (considering the criteria noted above as well as the nominees’ record of past nominations), and will then recommend three faculty finalists to the Faculty Congress who, after review and approval, will pass these names to the VPAA.
 The recommendation will list the finalists alphabetically, but indicate the vote for each finalist.
 A brief statement explaining the results may be attached.
 Supporting materials will also be forwarded.
 The VPAA will forward the recommendation and materials to the President, who will make the final selection.
-The chair of the Committee on Faculty will send to the Villanovan and Blueprints a statement describing the award, process and criteria, and alphabetically listing the finalist and other nominees.
+The chair of the Faculty Congress will send to the Villanovan and Blueprints a statement describing the award, process and criteria, and alphabetically listing the finalist and other nominees.
 The presentation of the award will take place at Commencement.